 What does a typical protocol look like from planting to harvest?

-In the spring, we create a 500-gallon slurry of Holganix Bio 800+ and root dip our plants into the slurry for 30 to 60 minutes.
+In the spring, we create a 500-gallon slurry of HGX PRO BIO 800+ Tree and Shrub and root dip our plants into the slurry for 30 to 60 minutes.
 Then, we plant it in the field immediately.
-We harvest at a minimum of 18 months, but we try to do a 34-to-30 month range with harvest in the spring and fall.
+We harvest at a minimum of 18 months, but we try to do a 34-to-30-month range with harvest in the spring and fall.

 Do you have any recommended protocols for planting?

-I worked at a landscaper outside of State College and I rarely ever lost a tree.
+I worked as a landscaper outside of State College and I rarely ever lost a tree.
 We used a root stimulant and an organic, slow-release granular fertilizer to feed new plantings.
-I realize that for a lot of landscapers it’s a low bid process.
-But, at the end of the day if your soil is healthier and more established, you are going to get less call backs and more referrals.
+I realize that for a lot of landscapers it’s a low-bid process.
+But, at the end of the day, if your soil is healthier and more established, you are going to get fewer callbacks and more referrals.

 Watch the 13-minute video above to learn more about Chris’ recommendations for landscapers working with plant installations.